Making great literacy lessons easy. Why join Plazoom?

 Thank goodness you’re here!
 We were so worried.
 What on earth do you think you’ve been doing?
 But now you’ve arrived, there’s not a moment to lose!

 Emotive language refers to word choices that are intended to get an emotional reaction or arouse an emotion.
-It doesn’t matter that that emotion is – anxiety, anger, relief, urgency, joy, excitement and so on – as long as it has been evoked by the language used.
+It doesn’t matter what that emotion is – anxiety, anger, relief, urgency, joy, excitement and so on – as long as it has been evoked by the language used.

 Emotive language word choice – Precision over power

-It is tempting – even traditional within a primary school setting – to link the idea of expressive writing with the concept of ‘powerful’ words.
 This is perhaps misleading.
 After all, watchmakers and silversmiths rarely, if ever, require power tools to create accurate timepieces or fine jewellery.
 They tend to use delicate, precise implements.

 In a similar vein, you should encourage your pupils to choose their words with precision rather than raw power when trying to use emotive language.
 Subtlety can often have more impact in evoking emotion than wild exaggeration.